TFong1/scrape-nba-player/README.md

 To execute the Scrapy spider, change directory to the current_nba_players/current_nba_players/spiders and run the following command:

     scrapy runspider current-nba-players.py -O output.csv:csv

+## Discussion

+For a more detailed explanation of this code, head on over to my [Medium](https://medium.com/@tony.n.fong/scraping-nba-player-statistics-using-scrapy-ac01e91cfe43) page.